 - Pros – the Fixed Price model provides a relative certainty of costs, adherence to a defined budget, and the builder is incentivized to efficiently procure and execute the project.

 - Cons – the Fixed Price model means that the homeowner must make most of the selections in advance before final pricing can be provided and work can begin.

 Cost Plus contracts are used when the builder is contracted to construct the home at actual costs plus an pre-agreed upon fee (to cover overhead, administration, and profit).
 Every aspect of the costs associated with this type of project are completely transparent and this model is ideal for the homeowner who has a project concept but wants the design to be fluid throughout the process.
-This type of arrangement is used when the homeowner or architect wants to be intimately involved with the entire construction process, making decisions and design selections, as the project progresses vs. upfront.
+This type of arrangement is also used when the homeowner or architect wants to be intimately involved with the entire construction process, making decisions and design selections, as the project progresses vs. upfront.
 This process is completely transparent with the builder providing all the details and associated costs to the client, with a fixed margin added to each for the building and administration of the home.
 This option may be more suitable for the client who is having difficulty comparing apples to apples, often due to a lack of thoroughly detailed specifications.

 - Pros – Cost Plus may be more appropriate for the client who has a more flexible budget.
 It may also be preferable when the plans and specs are not finalized and it makes sense to begin construction without complete details.
 For the client who wants the building experience to evolve, and to make decisions as the project progresses, perhaps with the guidance of interior designer or architect, this is often the method preferred.